STULZ USA Blog

 Meeting Data Center Demands

-It is critical, as well as cost-effective, to properly control the temperature and humidity of mission critical spaces.
-Unlike when air conditioning systems fail and people may face temporary discomfort, in a data center, it is essential to maintain the environment to prevent failures and shutdowns.
-Without the proper cooling equipment, IT equipment sensitive to temperature and/or humidity, which are not controlled exactly, will compromise uptime, reliability, efficiency, and ultimately affect profitability.
+It is critical and cost-effective to properly control the temperature and humidity of mission critical spaces.
+Unlike when air conditioning systems fail and people may face temporary discomfort, in a data center it is essential to maintain the environment to prevent failures and shutdowns.
+IT equipment is sensitive to temperature and/or humidity; without the proper cooling equipment, uptime, reliability, and efficiency will be compromised, affecting profitability.
 In today’s world of e-commerce downtime is the antithesis of black ink.

 Latent Cooling vs Sensible Cooling

-In short, sensible cooling is used to remove heat energy, lowering the dry bulb temperature of the controlled space, while latent cooling is used to primarily remove moisture content from the air.
-Latent cooling is an important component for comfort cooling applications, as they are designed to balance temperature and humidity for maximum comfort.
+In short, sensible cooling is used to remove heat energy which lowers the dry bulb temperature of the controlled space, while latent cooling is used to primarily remove moisture content from the air.
+Latent cooling is a key component for comfort cooling applications, as it is designed to balance temperature and humidity for maximum comfort.
 Comfort cooling systems have a sensible heat ratio (SHR) typically of 0.60 to 0.80.
 This means that they are 60 to 80 percent dedicated to lowering temperature, and 20 to 40 percent dedicated to lowering humidity.
-This is fitting for a room or building with a moderate amount of people but is not fit to cool a room full of electronics which may require no moisture stripping to maintain to maintain the proper conditions.
-Unwanted moisture stripping could lead to the need for humidification which would lead to higher operating costs.
+This is fitting for a room or building with a moderate amount of people but is not fit to cool a room full of electronics which may require no moisture stripping to maintain the proper conditions.
+Unwanted moisture stripping could lead to the need for humidification which would increase operating costs.

 Sensible cooling – strictly removing heat – is needed in spaces with high density heat loads and little need for dehumidification.
 Precision cooling systems are designed to achieve a SHR of 0.90 to 1.0, with 80 to 100 percent of their effort devoted to lowering temperature and only 0 to 10 percent to lowering humidity.
 In data room applications where there are temperature swings, high or low humidity can have negative effects on the room’s electronics and intended output.
-High, low, or fluctuating temperatures are capable of corrupting and even shutting down entire data systems.
-For precision air systems with la SHR lower than 1 on a design day, a humidifier is often included to put moisture back into the room.
+High, low, or fluctuating temperatures can corrupt and even shut down entire data systems.
+For precision air systems with a SHR lower than 1 on a design day, a humidifier is often included to put moisture back into the room.

 The Bottom Line